-When a dataset sample is first loaded into the Transformer page, Cloud Dataprep by TRIFACTA attempts to split out the raw data to form regular, tabular data.
+When a dataset sample is first loaded into the Transformer page, Cloud Dataprep by TRIFACTA attempts to split out the unstructured data to form regular, tabular data.
 If your data appears to contain a header row, it can be used for the titles of the columns.

 Figure: Transformer page